-The main sources of revenue to this fund are user fees to customers to cover the cost of water purchased from the Southeast Oakland County Water Authority (SOCWA) and sewage treatment charges paid to Oakland County.
+The main sources of revenue to this fund are user fees to customers to cover the majority of the cost of water purchased from the Southeast Oakland County Water Authority (SOCWA) and sewage treatment charges paid to Oakland County.
 These fees also are used to cover the administrative expenses related to providing these services as well as costs to repair and maintain the water and sewer system.
 There is also some allowance made in the rates to provide resources for future capital improvements and major repair and maintenance of infrastructure.
-There are water and sewer debt charges to cover the cost of debt retirement payments payable each fiscal year on water and sewer system improvements financed by the sale of bonds in prior years.
+There are water and sewer fixed fees that are partially used to cover the cost of debt retirement payments payable each fiscal year on water and sewer system improvements financed by the sale of bonds in prior years.